WoltLab/docs.woltlab.com/docs/javascript/components_image_viewer.md

 It supports automatic or manual opening and grouping of images.

 Not only images, but also Videos, YouTube Videos, PDFs, HTML, [...](https://fancyapps.com/fancybox/) are supported and can be displayed in the modal.
-The appropriate `data-type` must be set, the system tries to determine this if it has not been set.
+The appropriate `data-type` can be set, the system tries to determine this if it has not been set.
 For example, the following can be used:

 - `image` - Image